2025-05-18

 Googled with another search engine

-Years ago, I read that Google, the evil corp itself, changed at some point the way they use their own name to describe the act of searching on the Internet.
-It used to be that they would "google things," but from that point they "were searching with Google."
+Years ago, I read that at some point, Google, the evil corp itself, changed the way they use their own name to describe the act of searching on the Internet.
+It used to be that they would "google things," but from that point on, they "were searching with Google."

 But why?

 According to someone's comment, finding which I'm not going to bother with, it was related to legal stuff.
-See, when a company's name becomes an eponym, it's harder for that company to fight for limiting their name's usage in the court because its brand was diluted.
+See, when a company's name becomes an eponym, it's harder for that company to fight for limiting their name's usage in the court, because its brand was diluted.
 So, if "googling" means searching on the Internet, then someone might build a product or service called Googler* (or Googlus Maximus) and argue later in the court that they derived it from a common word.
 And the court might agree with this view.
-So, in the best legal interest of Google is too protect it's name by sticking to a rather lengthy "search with Google."
+(Probably not in the U.S., though.)
+So, in the best legal interest of Google is to protect it's name by sticking to a rather lengthy "search with Google."

 This also shows they're not that powerful yet.